 A coalition of special interest groups filed its second legal challenge to Arizona’s school choice programs for special needs and foster children on February 20, 2007.
-The Arizona Supreme Court rejected the first challenge in January 2007, and once again, IJ is intervening to defend the programs on behalf of parents.
+The Arizona Supreme Court rejected the first challenge in January 2007, and once again, IJ intervened to defend the programs on behalf of parents.

 Unfortunately, on March 25, 2009, the Arizona Supreme Court declared that Arizona’s innovative programs violate a unique provision Arizona Constitution’s prohibiting appropriations of public funds “in aid of . . . private and sectarian schools.”
 The ruling runs contrary to decades of Arizona Supreme Court precedent that had always held that programs that provide aid to individuals, not institutions, are constitutional.
 The ruling also ignored a key holding in the Court’s 1999 decision in Kotterman v.
 Killian, which upheld Arizona’s Individual Scholarship Tax Credit Program, that school choice programs primarily benefit families and children and that any benefit to private and religious schools was purely incidental.